namecheap/ilc/docs/routing/introduction.md

  Otherwise, the ILC does not take any part in processing the click on the link.

 Now let's recap:
- ILC acts as an application shell for other applications, making all our transitions soft.
-In addition, we use two-level routing, so that each team can configure routing inside their application as they like, ILC will only need to specify the path to the application.
+ ILC acts as an wrapper for other applications, making all our transitions soft.
+In addition, we use two-level routing, so that each team can configure routing inside their application as they like, in ILC, you only need to specify the path to the application.